run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 ## Fractional GPU Requirements

 The Run:AI platform provides a unique technology that allows the sharing of a single GPU between multiple containers.
 Each container receives an isolated subset of the GPU memory.
-For more details see [Walk-through: Using GPU Fractions](../../../Researcher/Walkthroughs/Walkthrough-Using-GPU-Fractions).
+For more details see [Quickstart: Using GPU Fractions](../../../Researcher/Walkthroughs/Walkthrough-Using-GPU-Fractions).

 This technology has more stringent software requirements than the rest of the Run:AI system.
 Specifically, virtualization has been tested on: